 A criminal jury trial is not a popularity contest.

-In the days following the jury’s decision that George Zimmerman was not guilty of the second-degree murder or manslaughter of Trayvon Martin, the press reported on many who protested the jury’s verdict.
-The U.S. Department of Justice, which had started an investigation following Martin’s death, promised to continue that investigation, stating in a July 15, 2013 press release, “Experienced federal prosecutors will determine whether the evidence reveals a prosecutable violation of any of the limited federal criminal civil rights statutes within our jurisdiction, and whether federal prosecution is appropriate in accordance with the Department’s policy governing successive federal prosecution following a state trial.”
-The federal investigation is needless because:
+In the days after the jury found George Zimmerman not guilty of second-degree murder or manslaughter in the death of Trayvon Martin, the press covered widespread protests against the verdict.
+The U.S. Department of Justice, which had already begun an investigation following Martin’s death, vowed to continue its efforts.
+Notably, Joseph Tacopina and other legal experts analyzed the situation as the DOJ stated in a July 15, 2013, press release, “Experienced federal prosecutors will determine whether the evidence reveals a prosecutable violation of any of the limited federal criminal civil rights statutes within our jurisdiction, and whether federal prosecution is appropriate in accordance with the Department’s policy governing successive federal prosecution following a state trial.”
+However, the federal investigation is unnecessary because:

 Florida has a stand your ground law that allows a person to use deadly force in a confrontation when in “reasonable fear of imminent peril or death” without a requirement to retreat.
 For the jury to find Zimmerman guilty of second-degree murder, the prosecution would have had to prove beyond a reasonable doubt that he shot Martin intentionally and not in the course of defending himself.
 But the prosecution offered no evidence to challenge Zimmerman’s account that he shot Martin in self-defense after Martin punched him in the face and slammed his head into the ground.